-Schweitzer and her team conducted a ten-year experiment to gain insight into the natural degradation processes of feathers (and other biological materials made up of keratins, such as skin, claws, beaks, and hair).
-To do this, they exposed feathers from a Hungarian partridge to a variety of conditions and then analyzed the samples using (1) transmission electron microscopy (TEM) to monitor changes in the fine structure of the feather’s anatomy; and (2) a technique called in situ immunofluorescence to determine if pieces of keratin proteins persisted in the feather remains.
+Schweitzer and her team conducted a ten-year experiment to gain insight into the natural degradation processes of feathers (and other biological materials made up of keratins such as skin, claws, beaks, and hair).
+To do this, they exposed feathers from a Hungarian partridge to a variety of conditions, and then analyzed the samples busing: (1) transmission electron microscopy (TEM) to monitor changes in the fine structure of the feather’s anatomy; and (2) a technique called in situ immunofluorescence to determine if pieces of keratin proteins persisted in the feather remains.

-Perhaps it is no surprise that, when viewed under a microscope, the macroscopic features of feathers treated at high temperatures were completely lost.
-Instead, the only things visible were shiny black pieces of “charcoal-like” material.
-Yet, when examined at high magnification with TEM, the investigators were able to visualize fragments of feather barbs.
+Perhaps it is no surprise, when viewed under a microscope, the macroscopic features of feathers treated at high temperatures were completely lost.
+Instead the only thing visible were shiny black pieces of “charcoal-like” material.
+Yet, when examined at high magnification with a TEM, the investigators were able to visualize fragments of feather barbs.
 Using their immunofluorescence technique, the researchers were able to detect clear evidence of keratin fragments in the sample.

 The NC State study has unearthed fascinating details regarding feather decomposition and provides key insights that help account for the persistence of keratin in fossilized remains of reptiles, birds, and feathered dinosaurs that date to tens of millions of years old.

-- “Structure of Dinosaur Collagen Unravels the Case for a Young Earth” by Fazale Rana (article)
+“Structure of Collagen Unravels the Case for a Young Earth” by Fazale Rana (Article)